tylerpcarter/inls161/syllabus/evaluation.md

 Each task is due by the end of the day (midnight) on the date specified.
 It would be a good idea to turn things in before that deadline so that you can get a jump on the next section.
-The last assignment (the presentation) will be due before the exam date, but will be presented to the rest of the class on the exam day.
+The last assignment (the recorded/narrated presentation) will be due ON THE EXAM DAY, but will be presented to the rest of the class during that session.

 ### Submitting Assignments